m1c43L/serif-health-take-home/README.md

 1. How can we tell if an MRF is for PPO?
 2. How can we tell if an MRF is for the New York state?

 (1) Looking at some sample segments, I see some pattern in the `plan_name` of `reporting_plans` where some seem to include what type of health plan the plan is including it's likely employer; for example, `"plan_name": "ANTHEM PPO - WICKSTROM INC - ANTHEM"`.
-So, I added a filter for every `reporting_structure` that looks for mentions of ` PPO ` in its reporting plan then assumes the MRF's can be for PPO.
+So, I added a filter for every `reporting_structure` that looks for mentions of ` PPO ` and `ANTHEM` in its reporting plan then assumes the MRF's can be for PPO.
 With consideration of the time, I'm sticking with this basic approach.
 I imagine we cab be more confident if we actually try to parse plan name and group them to those that follow certain pattern.
 Then different patterns are handled accordingly.
-For example, if the `plan_name` is `"ANTHEM PPO - WICKSTROM INC - ANTHEM"` then it can have a template like `<Type> - <Employer> - <Carrier>`.
+For example, if the `plan_name` is `"ANTHEM PPO - WICKSTROM INC - ANTHEM"` then it can have a template like `<Name> - <Employer> - <Carrier>`.
 And if there is not a pattern matching what we know, we can log them and try to dig for hints.

 (2) To look for the MRF's region/state, I iterate the `in_network_files` and look at the descriptions to check if it contains keyword like ` NY ` or ` New York ` at first.
 Although, I found some, the results were not convincing because there are bits where the description doesn't mention useful information.
 For example `In-Network Negotiated Rates Files`.
 The descriptions seems to be very inconsistent, so I looked at other field which is the `location` or the URL of the file.
 Looking at the URL there seems to be this pattern
 `<protocol>://<origin>/<filename>?&Expires={TIMESTAMP}&Signature={ACCESS_KEY}`, but looking closely at the filename it seems like we have `YYYY-MM_CODEA_CODEB_in-network-rates_I_of_N.json.gz` -> `2024-01_254_39B0_in-network-rates_4_of_9.json.gz`.
 I was particularly curious about `CODEA`.
 PLaying around with the [Anthem EIN lookup](https://www.anthem.com/machine-readable-file/search/) `CODEA` seemed to map to a state or region.
 I added an explaination in the snippet below.
 It's also in the code.
 ```
 /**
- * RegionCode/State abbreviation to file identifier code.
+ * RegionCode/State abbreviation to file identifier code for "In-Network Negotiated Rates Files".
  *
  * GET https://antm-pt-prod-dataz-nogbd-nophi-us-east1.s3.amazonaws.com/anthem/{EIN}
  * Lets us pull the negotiated rates files.